 Crowley ISD provides an Employee Health Care Clinic in partnership with Texas Health Physicians Group.
-The clinic is open to full-time Crowley ISD employees and their eligible dependents.
-For a minimal, out-of-pocket fee of \$10 per visit, eligible employees and their dependents will be able to visit the clinic for a wide variety common "in-scope" clinical services, such as treating sinus infections or colds, among many other ailments.
+The clinics are open to full-time Crowley ISD employees and their eligible dependents.
+For a minimal, out-of-pocket fee of \$10 per visit, eligible employees and their dependents will be able to visit the clinics for a wide variety common "in-scope" clinical services, such as treating sinus infections or colds, among many other ailments.
 Eligible employees and their dependents will be able to take advantage of this benefit, regardless of whether they elect to enroll in the district's insurance plan.
-The Texas Health Family Care facility is located at 5701 Bryant Irvin Road, Suite 201 in Fort Worth.
+The Texas Health Family Care facilities are located at 5701 Bryant Irvin Road, Suite 201 in Fort Worth and 9655 Red Dirt Road, Fort Worth, Texas.
 Detailed information about the clinic and treatment services provided is available on the district website.